WilliamDraco/nwsync_originate/README.md

 Note due to pre-release status of nwsync v3 which includes origins there may be changes, and indeed origins might be removed entirely - But for now, there's this.

+**REQUIRES**
+nwsync_originate utilises nwn_erf from the neverwinter.nim tools (https://github.com/niv/neverwinter.nim/releases) in order to pack the hak contents.
+Ensure nwn_erf is available in PATH or placed in the same directory as nwsync_originate.

 ```
 Usage:
   nwsync_originate <origin> <outputDir> [options]